SKnoedler/Portfolio/README.md

 - #### Intro to SQL for Data Science
 	- Datacamp.com: This course teaches you everything you need to know to begin working with databases today

+- #### Python Programming
+	- Codeacademy.com: This course teaches you everything you need to know to work with the programming language PYthon

+- #### Python Bootcamp
+	- Udemy.com: Python Bootcamp: Vom Anfänger zum Profi, inkl.
+Data Science